sean-galloway/RTLDesignSherpa/rtl/common/README.md

 ## Math Related Functions

 I am still determining how useful these will be.
 I have a set of FPGA experiments planned to test different theories.
+If nothing else, they might prove useful when it comes time to create an ALU.

     math_adder_brent_kung_008.sv
     math_adder_brent_kung_016.sv